 While heat is the most effective method, THCa can also slowly change into THC over time.
 This natural conversion happens when cannabis is exposed to light and air for a long period.
 However, this process is very slow, inefficient, and not nearly as complete as using heat.
 It’s more of a fun fact than a practical method.
 In fact, this slow conversion is often a sign of improper storage, as prolonged exposure can also degrade the cannabinoids and terpenes, reducing the overall quality.
 This is why it's so important to store your cannabis products correctly.

-What Affects How Your Body Absorbs THC?
+How Your Body Processes THC

 Ever wonder why the same product can feel different from one day to the next?
 It’s not always about the dose.
 Several factors influence how your body takes in and uses THC, from the way you consume it to how you store it.
 Understanding these variables can help you find a more consistent and enjoyable experience.
 Let’s break down what really impacts THC absorption and potency.